autogluon/autogluon/docs/tutorials/course/index.rst

       Tune the hyperparameters of custom objects such as your own: neural network, optimizer, dataset, etc.

    .. card::
-      :title: Tune Your Own Training Scripts
+      :title: Tune Training Scripts
       :link: script.html

-      Tune the hyperparameters of arbitrary Python scripts using AutoGluon.
+      Tune the argument values (hyperparameters) of arbitrary Python scripts using AutoGluon.

    .. card::
       :title: Distributed Search Tutorial